reshmabidikar/slate/source/includes/_payment-transaction.md

 ### Remove tags from a payment transaction

-Removes a list of tags attached to a payment transaction.
+This API deletes one or more tags attached to a payment transaction.

 **HTTP Request**